How To Set Up A Marketing Budget | Checkatrade

 Marketing is how you can grow your business and get your name out there.
 But what types of marketing should you be doing?
 And how much should you be spending?
 We've broken down the ways you can successfully set the right marketing budget for your business.

-Understanding your customers is one of the first considerations when setting a marketing budget.
+Knowing your customers is one of the first considerations when setting a marketing budget.
 What do your customers want?
-How do they view your brand?
 What can you offer them to keep them coming back?

 How to create a marketing budget